 100. Take all calls to screen for qualified buyers and protect you from curiosity seekers.

-One Hundred steps after, this is the time to negotiate with due diligence and prepare for closing you work.
+One Hundred steps after, this is the time to negotiate with due diligence and prepare for closing your work.
 This due diligence in this process will earn you big for your home

-101. Receive and review all Offers to Purchase contracts submitted by buyers or buyers’ Agents to determine best negotiation position.
+101. Receive and review all Offers to Purchase contracts submitted by buyers or buyers’ agents to determine the best negotiation position.

-102. Contact buyers’ agents to review buyer’s qualifications and discuss offer.
+102. Contact buyers’ agents to review the buyer’s qualifications and discuss the offer.

 103. Evaluate offer(s) and prepare a “net sheet” on each for you for comparison purposes.

 104. Counsel you on offers.
-Explain merits and weakness of each component of each offer.
+Explain the merits and weaknesses of each component of each offer.

-105. Email or deliver Seller’s Disclosure form to buyer’s agent or buyer (upon request and prior to offer being made if possible).
+105. Email or deliver Seller’s Disclosure form to the buyer’s agent or the buyer (upon request and prior to offer being made if possible).

 106. Obtain pre-qualification letter on buyer from Loan Officer.

-107. Confirm buyer is pre-qualified by reviewing pre-qualification letter and calling Loan Officer, if possible.
+107. Confirm buyer is pre-qualified by reviewing the pre-qualification letter and calling Loan Officer, if possible.

-108. Negotiate highest price and best terms for you and your situation.
+108. Negotiate the highest price and best terms for you and your situation.

-109. Prepare and convey any counteroffers, acceptance or amendments to buyer’s agent.
+109. Prepare and convey any counteroffers, acceptance, or amendments to the buyer’s agent.

-110. When an Offer to Purchase Contract is accepted and signed by you, deliver signed offer to buyer’s agent.
+110. When an Offer to Purchase Contract is accepted and signed by you, deliver the signed offer to the buyer’s agent.

-111. Email or hand deliver copies of contract and all addendums to closing title company.
+111. Email or hand-deliver copies of the contract and all addendums to the closing title company.